 Rottskies share healthy traits from both the Rottweiler and the Husky.
 On average, your Rottsky will live for up to 8-14 years.

 Due to the mixture of genes, it has a lower chance of becoming afflicted with the same problems their parents tend to share.

-However, there are a few health issues that are prevalent.
-Rottskies can be exposed to basal cell tumor, progressive retinal atrophy, chronic superficial keratitis, parvovirus and hip dysplasia.
+However, there are a few prevalent health issues.
+Rottskies can be exposed to basal cell tumors, progressive retinal atrophy, chronic superficial keratitis, parvovirus, and hip dysplasia.

 Take care of your Rottsky and take them to the vet if any of these unexpected issues arrive.

 Intelligence, Temperament and Personality Traits of the Rottsky